All Subaru Models

 What should I pay for a Subaru Outback?

 Based on 3 verified transactions, aim for $43,936 or less for a Subaru Outback.
 Great deals come in at 9.8%+ below MSRP.
 Use the deal tier breakdown above to see where your offer falls relative to other buyers.
+For the exact 75th-percentile target by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 What did people pay for a Subaru Outback?

 Verified buyers paid between $43,498 and $44,465 for a Subaru Outback, with an average of $43,936.
 The average negotiated discount was 6.8% off MSRP.
 Browse the verified deals on this page to see individual transactions.
+To unlock full dealer names, comparable nearby deals, and the 75th-percentile target for your exact trim, sign up for CarWhere PRO at $12.99/month.

 What is the dealer invoice price on a Subaru Outback?